-The purpose of this statement is to explain the design and land use context of the proposal and to then deliver an impact assessment of these under a brief examination of applicable planning policy in light of the received pre-application advice.
+The purpose of this statement is to explain the design and land use context of the revised proposal and to then deliver an impact assessment of these under a brief examination of applicable planning policy in light of the received pre-application advice.

-2.1 A remodelled home
+2.1 A redesigned and redeveloped home

-- 2.1.1 After initial thought and design work to create the perfect home for the Bloomer family, the applicants submitted a pre-application enquiry in late 2016.
-Following dialogue and internal consultation, feedback and advice was received from the LPA in early February 2017. - 2.1.2 Planning permission is now sought for the redevelopment of 24 Downs Hill to include the part demolition of the existing two-storey building and remodelling to construct a part two-storey residential dwellinghouse, with second-floor accommodation in the roof space and basement accommodation to the rear; to contain seven bedrooms and three reception rooms with associated refuse storage, secure bicycle store, existing front and rear gardens, amenity space and off-street parking spaces. - 2.1.2 Although based on the existing foundations and reusing much of the external structure of the existing house, the proposed development will create a substantially new and remodelled home.
-The proposed accommodation will range over the ground and first floors as present, extended to the rear, with the addition of a master bedroom suite in the roof space and a new basement to the rear.
-The submitted plan drawing and front and rear elevational drawings (drawing number 2720-0) show the proposed building with the existing house, superimposed in red, to show the comparison of footprint, height and scale. - 2.1.3 The proposed redevelopment will maintain the same amenity space in both front and rear gardens, with the addition of external rear terraces at both ground-floor and basement levels to replace the existing external ground-floor level terrace area.
-All existing trees, shrubberies, screens and boundary treatments will be maintained. - 2.1.4 Secure bicycle storage and refuse and recycling storage is provided within the development and with easy external access.
+2.1.1 After initial thought and design work to create the perfect home for the Bloomer family, the applicants submitted a pre-application enquiry in late 2016.
+Following dialogue and internal consultation, feedback and advice was received from the LPA in early February 2017.
+Initial thoughts on that advice led to the original planning application registered on 9th March 2017, however, further reflections on the scale of the proposals and discussions with the neighbours on either side have led to revised proposals and these amendments to the application.

+2.1.2 Planning permission is now sought for the revised redevelopment of 24 Downs Hill to include the demolition of the existing two-storey building and redevelopment to construct a two-storey, residential dwellinghouse, with second-floor accommodation in the roof space; to contain six bedrooms, two reception rooms and guest room, with associated refuse storage, secure bicycle store, existing front and rear gardens, amenity space and off-street parking spaces.

+2.1.2 The revise proposals are no longer based on the existing foundations and do not reuse the external structure of the existing house.
+Instead, the proposed redevelopment will now create a completely new home and building.
+The proposed accommodation will range over the ground and first floors as present, extended rearwards on both floors, with the addition of a master bedroom suite in the roof space.
+The revised application no longer has a basement to the rear.
+The submitted plan drawing and front and rear elevational drawings (drawing number 2720-rev1) show the building now proposed with the existing house, superimposed in red, to show the comparison of footprint, height and scale.

+2.1.3 The proposed redevelopment will maintain the same amenity space in both front and rear gardens, and now with comfortable side access between the proposed new house and both the north and south boundaries.
+To the rear, an external balconied terrace at ground-floor level will replace the existing external ground-floor terrace area.
+All existing trees, shrubberies, screens and boundary treatments will be maintained.

+2.1.4 Secure bicycle storage and refuse and recycling storage is provided within the development and with easy external access.
 A minimum of two onsite car parking spaces are provided within the development.